-Approved by: SEARMS Board
+Version Number: DRAFT Approved by: SEARMS Board Approval date: Awaiting approval SEARMS Review date: Every 2 years

-Approval date:

 The purpose of this policy is to provide information on how SEARMS manages the changing needs of tenants.
+Due to small number of government management properties, this is difficult and requires negotiations with AHO staff.